kdaily/aws-cli/proposals/pr-contrib-guide.md

 available for contribution and what is not so that their efforts are used effectively.
 This would help users and maintainers focus on relevant issues and work more effectively.

-### No indication of what to contribute or the status of a contribution

-The AWS CLI has a list of open issues which are curated into bugs, feature requests, and guidance questions.
-We do not state which issues are available for community contributions.
-This results in users spending effort that ultimately will not be used.
-For example, users propose changes to waiters and paginators.
-These are standardized across AWS SDKs and implemented by the service teams, who know how to provide the best performance and experience.

-We need a curated list of issues to know what is available for contribution and what is not so that their efforts are used effectively.
-This would help users and maintainers focus on relevant issues and work more effectively.

 ### No active triage or first response